All Episodes

 They are invested in the defeat of the U.S. military.

-They constantly impugn them, and now when they need them, push them to Iraq where they're on guide trips and so forth.
+And now when they need them, push them to Iraq where they're on guard trips and so forth.

-They complain about burning forests when Clinton, the environmentalist wackos opposed thinning the forests and are filing lawsuits now to uh prevent going in and doing some of the thinning.
+They complain about burning forests when Clinton, the environmentalist wackos, opposed thinning the forest and are filing lawsuits now to prevent going in and doing some of the thinning.

 Duncan Hunter last night, a Republican presidential candidate on MSNBC with Dan Abrams.

-Uh and Abrams said, What do you what do you make of this, uh, Representative Hunter?
+And Abrams said, what do you make of this, Representative Hunter?

 What's your thought?

-We've got less than eight percent of those people in the war fighting theaters in Iraq and Afghanistan.
+We've got less than 8% of those people in the warfighting theaters in Iraq and Afghanistan.

-You could put the entire U.S. Army in front of it, and you're not gonna stop it.
+You could put the entire U.S. Army in front of it, and you're not going to stop it.

 Exactly right.